-- Identify the presenting & underlying problem(s). - Research and describe the HR issue itself. - Discuss the implications of the HR issue to strategic thinking. - Identify the key stakeholders and their relationship to this - Explore how to address the underlying problem(s), providing at least three scenarios, the merits of each, as well as any strategic implications of each. - Discuss how to establish commitment from key stakeholders for your strategic solution(s). - Provide a thoughtful conclusion that effectively resolves the underlying problem(s). - Connect strategy to tactics to transactions wherever possible.
+- Identify the key stakeholders and their relationship to this issue. - Explore how to address the underlying problem(s), providing at least three scenarios, the merits of each, as well as any strategic implications of each. - Discuss how to establish commitment from key stakeholders for your strategic solution(s). - Provide a thoughtful conclusion that effectively resolves the underlying problem(s). - Connect strategy to tactics to transactions wherever possible.